 An added benefit of using its own backend system is that domain transfers and registrations are not bungled- a rare problem throughout the industry of domain registries.
 NameSilo is truly an innovator in the field when it comes to keeping overhead operating costs low.

 On the downside, NameSilo user interface is a bit dated and we prefer the UX of Namecheap.com.

 NameSilo features and pricing

-A unique selling point that makes NameSilo competitive is that their annual fees do not increase after the first month.
-There are a lot of domain name companies who advertise for a lower price but lock in the customer at a higher price after the first-year renewal.
+A unique selling point that makes NameSilo competitive is that its annual fees do not increase after the first month.
+There are a lot of domain name companies that advertise for a lower price but lock in the customer at a higher price after the first-year renewal.

 NameSilo is one of the few domain companies that offer an array of alternate convenient payment options in addition to all major credit cards.
 These include Paypal, Skrill, Dwolla, AllPay, and BitCoin.
 (Most companies offer credit card payment options only).
 This makes it much easier for the millions of app customers who can buy a domain using these popular apps.

 NameSilo charges higher fees for alternate Top-Level Domain names like .org, .net, .co, .info and .biz, ranging from $2.89 for a .club extension to $22.69 for a .co extension.
 Those are the extreme pricing on both ends of the spectrum, with the most common TLDs being $9.89 to $9.99/year.
 Compared to most domain companies, these prices are low.
 Some alternate domains run for $13.99 and higher.

 For the negative parts, NameSilo does not offer a mobile app that lets customers manage their domains from a smart device.
 This makes them inferior to the few companies that offer mobile apps for iOS and Android.
 NameSilo does, however, let customers link their domain name with Google Apps.
 This will allow for some mobile functionality.